10 Lesser-known Murder Mysteries That Remain Unsolved

 5 Frauke Liebs

 Excitement hung in the air in the city of Paderborn, Germany in June 2006 as the FIFA World Cup tournament was in full swing.
-21-year old Frauke Liebs joined a friend at a local pub to watch a match between England and Sweden.
-At some point during the night, she borrowed another friend’s cellphone battery as hers was just about flat.
+Frauke Liebs, 21, joined a friend at a local pub to watch a match between England and Sweden.
+At some point during the night, she borrowed another friend’s cellphone battery as hers was just about dead.
 Before she left at 11pm she put her own battery back in her phone and set off on a walk to her house, 1.5 kilometers away.

-At just before 1 am, Frauke still hadn’t arrived home.
+Just before 1am, Liebs still hadn’t arrived home.
 Her roommate received a text from her, saying she would be back later that morning.
-However, Frauke never returned home and didn’t arrive at work either.
+However, Liebs never returned home and didn’t arrive at work either.
 Her mother reported her missing the same day.

 Frauke Liebs’ murder remains unsolved.